Cheryet/Appointments/README.md

 ## Runnig the API server

-To populate the scheduler app, first fork and clone [this repo](https://github.com/Cheryet/scheduler-api) and follow the instructions on the README
+To populate the scheduler app, first fork and clone [this repo](https://github.com/Cheryet/scheduler-api) and follow the instructions on the README.
+Run this server in another terminal window to populate the app.

 ## Running Jest test Framework